canjs/canjs/contributing.md

 @body
 -->

 Thank you for contributing to CanJS!
 If you need any help setting up a CanJS development environment and fixing CanJS bugs, please reach out to us on the [canjs/canjs Gitter channel](https://gitter.im/canjs/canjs) or email (contact@bitovi.com).
-We will happily walk you through setting up a the environment, creating a test, and submitting a pull request.
+We will happily walk you through setting up your environment, creating a test, and submitting a pull request.
 Here is a video showing how to contribute to CanJS:

 <iframe width="662" height="372" src="https://www.youtube.com/embed/56DoykBew38" frameborder="0" allowfullscreen></iframe>

 ## 3.0 Changes

 In 3.0, nearly every module has its own repository.
 All code changes should go there.
-Issue can be submitted to `canjs/canjs`, but once we know the root of the issue, we will move it to a specific repository.
+Issues can be submitted to `canjs/canjs`, but once we know the root of the issue, we will move it to a specific repository.

 ## Reporting Bugs